mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 ---

 ## 5 – Enumerating crAPI with an API-Specific Wordlist

+> ⚠️ **Scope reminder:**
+> Wordlists may contain entries that resemble external URLs or reference public services.
+Keep your enumeration targeted at the local crAPI instance and do not intentionally send reconnaissance traffic to external systems.

 So far, you have used the general-purpose `common.txt` wordlist to discover and further enumerate paths within crAPI.